-- 1. The proposed Special Permit for self-service storage is appropriately located at the intersection of two arterial streets, adjacent to a multi-use trail, within close proximity to the Loop 202 freeway, and within a Village Core. - 2.
-The proposed commercial development, as stipulated, is compatible with the surrounding land uses and many goals of applicable policy plans. - 3.
-The proposed development is consistent with the scale and character of developments approved or existing in the surrounding area while also promoting a mix of services.
+- 1. The proposed commercial development is appropriately located at the intersection of two arterial streets, adjacent to a multi-use trail, within close proximity to the Loop 202 freeway, and within a Village Core. - 2.
+The proposed commercial development, as stipulated, is compatible with the surrounding land uses and many goals of the Estrella Village Plan and Estrella Village Arterial Street Landscaping Program. - 3.
+The proposed zoning will allow the site to develop with uses consistent with those envisioned in the Estrella Village Core Plan and provide a mix of services.